We are excited to offer a Kirtland’s Warbler trip in Iosco County to

-At this time, we only offer trips for individuals and couples.
+We also offer trips for individuals, couples, and small groups.
 We are happy to customize a field trip for you.
-Please send us a request via email: firstname.lastname@example.org
+Please send us a request via email: email@example.com

 Sam never lost his interest in birds and became involved in the birding community in Chicago.
 He served on the board of the Chicago Ornithological Society for several years, and led many field trips for various organizations.
 He also helped initiate a school program “Birds In My Neighborhood,” for Chicago Public Schools, to expose grade-school children to birds.
 Over the years, he worked on various bird censuses.
 Sam is involved in eBird, as reviewer for records covering Switzerland.

 In 2011, his spouse Richard Wilson and he purchased a property in East Tawas, MI.
 Very quickly, Sam started exploring the rich natural diversity of Iosco County and neighboring counties.
 He befriended local birders and became a member of the AuSable Valley Audubon.
 As such, he has led field trips for AVA, the Tawas Point Birding Festival, as well as the Midwest Birding Symposium.
 He takes a particular interest in the Kirtland’s Warbler, and became a member of the Kirtland’s Warbler Conservation Team.
 Since 2018 he has helped with fieldwork for Nathan Cooper’s study on Brown-headed Cowbird parasitization of Kirtland’s Warbler nests.
 In 2020 he joined the board of Michigan Audubon, and currently serves as its secretary.

 What are people saying about Sam?

 “If you don’t already know the name Sam Burckhardt, you’re about to be guided by a world-class birder, who is a wise and gentle teacher as well.” ~C and Y. A.